 Raoul has worked as a Wealth Manager for over 20 years, including 18 years at his own firm, Mexico Advisor.
 He joined Pinnacle Advisory Group in 2016, bringing with him significant experience in planning and investment management, along with expertise in the complex issues of cross-border financial planning.
-In addition to being a CFP®, he obtained a master’s degree in financial planning and is an Enrolled Agent authorized to practice before the Internal Revenue Service.
+In addition to being a CFP®, he obtained a master’s degree in financial planning.
 Born in Mexico City and having grown up in a bilingual and bi-cultural household, Raoul has traveled extensively and has lived as an expatriate in countries as varied as Venezuela, Sudan, and the Republic of Georgia.

 What attracted you to the financial services profession?

 Like many financial planners today, I got started in the industry by working as a stock broker in the international department of a large financial institution—in Mexico City.
 I grew unhappy with the sales culture and left the firm to pursue other opportunities in personal finance.
 While my wife and I were living as expatriates in Venezuela, I grew interested in a relatively new profession: financial planning.
 The more I learned about this new profession, the more I felt attracted to becoming a CFP®.
 It took a lot of effort, but I eventually earned my designation.
 The rest is history, as they say.

 What is your favorite part of your job?